-Top 8 Essential Website Optimization Strategies for 2019
+Top 8 Essential Website Optimization Strategies

-In the good old days (circa 2009), Google supposedly only used about 200 ranking factors to determine the SERPs.
+In the good old days (circa 2009), Google reportedly used about 200 ranking factors to determine the SERPs.

 But one thing that hasn’t?